idibidiart/web-components-with-ai/README.md

 This PoC extends the MIT licensed Angular Elements chat widget by [@beeman_nl](https://twitter.com/beeman_nl)

-The following are some of the changes/improvements:
+This differs in the following ways:

 - NgModule imports were de-duplicated across the module dependency tree (Angular deduplicates dependencies but it is confusing to have duplicate imports at different levels of the dependency tree.)
 - deployment of web components was modified so that multiple web components made with Angular Elements could be loaded without conflict or redundant dependencies.
 - Some enhancements were made to the interaction between the Web Components
-- Some improvement to the site's responsive behavior.
+- Improvement to the site's responsive behavior.
 - Finally, AI was added for a more interesting UX.

 This PoC also extends OpenAI's Sentiment Neuron demo.
 It adds a RESTful server via Flask.